 The first year of our 2nd son’s life was the hardest I’d ever experienced.
-It was *just* starting to feel easier with our first son and — BAM! — we had the 2nd, and it felt like we went from having 1 kid to having 4.
+It was *just* starting to feel easier with our first son and — BAM! — we had the 2nd, and the challenges seemed to multiply exponentially.
 I was emotionally drained and energetically exhausted.

 There was a part of me that was suffering.
 The “Me” part of me.
 And when I talked to other moms out there, I realized I wasn't alone.
 And I wanted to write about it.